Li Tie: Everton

 One of the highest regarded Chinese players of his generation, Li secured a loan transfer in a deal brokered between sponsor Kejian and Premier League side Everton in August 2002.
 Despite initial skepticism at Merseyside, his first season as an Everton player was a surprising success.
-Then manager David Moyes played him in twenty-nine league games and started him in most of his appearances where his displays as a defensive midfielder helped the club achieve a seventh-place finish during the 2002-03 season.
+Then manager David Moyes played him in twenty-nine league games and started him in most of his appearances where his displays, as a defensive midfielder helped the club achieve a seventh-place finish during the 2002–03 season.

-Following Li's successful loan spell, Everton battled with his former club Liaoning FC to sign him on a permanent basis after the 2002-03 season and the deal was finally negotiated on 12 August 2003 when Li signed a three-year contract.
+Following Li's successful loan spell, Everton battled with his former club Liaoning to sign him on a permanent basis after the 2002–03 season and the deal was finally negotiated on 12 August 2003 when Li signed a three-year contract.
 Everton paid £1,200,000 for his transfer with two-thirds of the deal paid by sponsorships.
 The club's ownership let him move to the Premier League despite higher offers from Chinese clubs.
-At the beginning of the 2003-04 season, Li's start was marred by a sending off against Arsenal on 16 August 2003 after only been substituted on for David Unsworth.
+At the beginning of the 2003–04 season, Li's start was marred by a sending off against Arsenal on 16 August 2003 after only been substituted on for David Unsworth.
 A series of injuries followed which meant that Li only played five league matches that season.
 The last injury, a broken leg picked up during international duty in February 2004, ruled him out for another twelve months.
 In January 2005, when Li made his return to the pitch by playing for Everton's reserve side against Bolton Wanderers, he lasted just forty-one minutes and required his leg to be reassessed.

 In the summer of 2005, eighteen months since his last game for the Everton first team, Li played the full match against FC Gamlitz in a pre-season friendly.
 He made a number of other preseason appearances and looked as if he was finally coming back to full fitness.
 However, he never managed to break back into the first team despite playing regularly for the reserves and even earning another international call-up for the Chinese national team.
 In March 2006, Li underwent another operation to remove pieces of bone that had grown on his ankle during his time on the sidelines.